souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_U21_SpringMongoDB_NoSQL_WebServices/mongoDBSpringBoot/README.md

 ### 22. Exception Handling for `update` Method:

-- This section introduces the implementation of custom exception handling for the `update` method in the UserService class, focusing on scenarios where invalid data, duplicate emails, or missing resources are detected during user updates.
+- This section introduces the implementation of custom exception handling for the `update` method in the `UserService` class, focusing on scenarios where invalid data, duplicate emails, or missing resources are detected during `User` updates.

 #### 22.1. **Exception Scenarios:**

 1. **ResourceNotFoundException:**
-    - **Triggered When:** The provided `id` does not match any existing user in the database;
+    - **Triggered When:** The provided `id` does not match any existing `User` in the database;
     - **Action:** Throws a `ResourceNotFoundException` with a detailed message: `"Resource Not Found!
 ID: [id]"`.

 2. **DuplicateEmailException:**
-    - **Triggered When:** The provided `email` already exists in the database for another user;
+    - **Triggered When:** The provided `email` already exists in the database for another `User`;
     - **Action:** Throws a `DuplicateEmailException` with a detailed message:
       `"The email address '[email]' is already registered in the system."`.